videojs/http-streaming/README.md

 functions which will remove a callback function from the `onRequest` or `onResponse` set if it exists.

 The `onRequest(callback)` function takes a `callback` function that will pass the xhr `request` Object to that callback.
-These callbacks are called in the order registered and act as pre-request hooks for modifying the xhr `request` Object prior to making a request.
+These callbacks are called synchronously, in the order registered and act as pre-request hooks for modifying the xhr `request` Object prior to making a request.

 Example:
 ```javascript